Faith That Moves Him: Luke 7:1–17

 🪞 Opening Reflection:

 Some prayers are whispered through tears.
-Others are never spoken aloud — only carried silently in the heart.
+Others are never spoken aloud, only carried silently in the heart.

-Whether it’s the centurion, who felt unworthy to even have Jesus enter his home…
+Whether it’s the centurion, who felt unworthy even to have Jesus enter his home… Or the widow, who never even asked for a miracle… Jesus responded, not to their perfection, but to their faith and their need.

 🌿 Grace for the Journey Moment